nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to search by a certain metric.
-2. LTNS shows a list of contacts with matching metrics.
+2. LTNS shows a list of clients with matching metrics.

    Use case ends